 A small but vibrant woodland located at the southwest corner of Fort Tryon Park, Cabrini Woods Nature Sanctuary is one of the best uptown spots to look for birds and take in sweeping views of the Hudson River and Palisades.
 The woodland is connected to the last remaining forested parklands along the Hudson River: Fort Washington Park/Inwood Hill Park/Riverdale Park.
 Bordered on two sides by roadways, it is an urban forest in transition.

 The rich diversity of trees and plants growing in Cabrini Woods supports an abundance of wildlife including over 80 bird species.
-While some birds like the blue jay and red-tailed hawk can be spotted here year-round, most other bird species flock to our woods only during their spring and fall migrations.
-Fallen and decaying trees provide vital habitat for birds and other wildlife, including possums, raccoons, and skunks.
+While some birds like the blue jay and red-tailed hawk can be spotted here year-round, most other species flock to our woods only during spring and fall migrations.
+Fallen and decaying trees provide vital habitat for birds and other wildlife, including opossums, raccoons, and skunks.
 To protect the wildlife and preserve the ecological integrity of the area, the woodland interior is accessible only by guided tour.

-Through our free public programs and online educational resources, we strive to equip children, teens, and adults with local ecological knowledge and activities that they can share with friends and family throughout the year.
+Through our free public programs and online educational resources, we strive to equip children, teens, and adults with ecological knowledge and activities that they can share with friends and family throughout the year.
 We also aim to empower people to contribute to the restoration and preservation of this vulnerable forest through periodic stewardship days.
-For upcoming guided walks, children’s Natural History programs, and stewardship events, please see our Events Calendar.
+For upcoming guided walks, children’s programs, and stewardship events, please see our Events Calendar.